popskraft/auto-window-stickers/content/_index.md

 ---
 # title: "Auto & Dealership Window Stickers"
-seoTitle: "Auto & Dealership Window Stickers near You.
+seoTitle: "Car Window Stickers near You.
 Best price!"
 layout: "home"
-description: "Auto Window Stickers supplies blank and custom Window Stickers, Buyers Guides, and Addendums for new and used vehicles.
+description: "Car Window Stickers supplies blank and custom Window Stickers, Buyers Guides, and Addendums for new and used vehicles.
 We deliver professional presentation, full compliance, and pricing that works for every dealership."

 hero:
   exterior: